Adachi Kenzō: Political career

 In the 1902 Japanese general election, Adachi was elected to the House of Representatives from the Kumamoto Counties constituency as a member of the Rikken Dōshikai, and was re-elected four consecutive times, serving until 25 December 1914, when he became Deputy Foreign Minister under the Second Ōkuma Cabinet.
 He was elected again to the House of Representatives in the 1917 general election, serving for another eight consecutive terms to 30 April 1942.
 The Rikken Dōshikai became the Kenseikai in 1916, which merged with the Seiyu Hontō in 1926 to form the Rikken Minseitō.
 Adachi was active in organizing these mergers and changes, and consistently promoted a hard-line policy towards China.

 Adachi was selected to be Communications Minister under the Katō Takaaki Cabinet in May 1925, continuing under the First Wakatsuki Cabinet until April 1927.
 He then served as Home Minister under the Hamaguchi Cabinet from July 1929, continuing in the same post under the Second Wakatsuki Cabinet in December 1931.
 While as Home Minister, he supported bills granting voting rights to women in local elections, as a first step towards women’s suffrage on a national basis.

-Adachi split with the Rikken Minseitō in 1931 over disagreements with Prime Minister Wakatsuki's opposition to the aggressive steps taken by the Imperial Japanese Army in Manchuria and by Wakatsuki's economic policies, and brought down the Wakatsuki administration by boycotting cabinet meetings after his proposals for a coalition with the rival Rikken Seiyūkai were rejected.
+Adachi split with the Rikken Minseitō in 1931 over disagreements with Prime Minister Wakatsuki's opposition to the aggressive steps taken by the Imperial Japanese Army in Manchuria and with Wakatsuki's economic policies.
+He brought down the Wakatsuki administration by boycotting cabinet meetings after his proposals for a coalition with the rival Rikken Seiyūkai were rejected.
 He formed a new political party, the Kokumin Dōmei in December 1932, together with Nakano Seigō.
 The new party advocated for a dirigiste economy with government control of strategic industries and financial institutions, and the creation of a Japan-Manchukuo economic union.
 The party was absorbed into the Taisei Yokusankai in 1940.
 However, in 1942, Adachi did not run for re-election, and retired from public life.
 After the surrender of Japan, he was purged by the American occupation authorities.
 He died in August 1948 at age 83.